-Approximately 160 letters of support and 40 letters of objection have been received at the time of writing this report.
+Approximately 160 letters of support and 90 letters of objection had been received at the time this report was originally presented to Development Management Committee in September 2016.
 All letters of representation can be viewed on the Council's website.
+A further approximately 200 objections and 160 supports have been received following the scheme's previous appearance at Development Management Committee.
+Please note, this includes subsequent representations made by individuals who had previously commented on the planning application.

-The representations reflect comments submitted regarding both the previous scheme and the revised scheme which has been subject to full formal readvertisement and reconsultation.
+The representations therefore reflect comments submitted regarding both the previous scheme and the revised scheme which has been subject to full formal readvertisement and reconsultation.
 Comments made within the submitted letters of objection are summarised as follows:

-- Will erode the rural character of South Sands - Will harm the character and appearance of the South Devon AONB - The additional massing is excessive - Will harm the special interest of the adjacent listed building - Will lead to loss of light to public areas - Will lead to flooding of adjacent sites - Extension of new building across open areas in AONB and on Heritage Coast is not appropriate - The footplate and volume amount to overdevelopment of the site - Unsuitable design for AONB or Heritage Coast or within setting of Heritage assets and the Ancient Monument - Blocking of view from a number of vantage points in the AONB, Heritage Coast, including from estuary and East Portlemouth - Obstruction of open views from the existing mobile home park and public footpath - Choice of many materials not in keeping - Design does not complement existing built form - Proposed building elements are discordant and alien - Design out of keeping with locality - Loss of existing visual break between the new buildings and the Life Boat House/South Sands Hotel - Loss of rural character of South Sands - Overbearing impact on small beach - Loss of sunlight to beach in later parts of the day - Loss of public parking provision and storage for boat trailers. - Site is isolated from public services and transport - Change of existing use from public parking to private not acceptable unless new public parking provided elsewhere. - Inadequate level and type of new parking proposed - Questions TRICS data used in Transport Assessment - Oil tanks, calor gas storage positions not acceptable - Light Pollution - Noise during construction - Noise Pollution from hotel use - Noise from refuse collection and recycling - Odours/fumes - Increased use of lane down to the beach should not be permitted - Questions reality & degree of positive local economic impact - Effect of excessive increase in hotel bedrooms on viability of existing hotel - Loss of existing local business related to beach because of removal of parking - Questions whether or not employment will be for local people - Negative impact on tourism and related employment by virtue of the area becoming overbuilt, spoilt and generally less attractive - Impact on drainage/sewage disposal

-- Stability of public footpath adjacent hotel & parking excavations - Impact on footpath during construction should be minimised - · Individual neighbour notification not carried out - The applicant is orchestrating a campaign of third party support - New residential development will enhance community spirit - Hotel on site is vital for economic wellbeing of the area
+- Will erode the rural character of South Sands - Will harm the character and appearance of the South Devon AONB - The additional massing is excessive - Will harm the special interest of the adjacent listed building - Will lead to loss of light to public areas - Will lead to flooding of adjacent sites - Extension of new building across open areas in AONB and on Heritage Coast is not appropriate - The footplate and volume amount to overdevelopment of the site - Unsuitable design for AONB or Heritage Coast or within setting of Heritage assets and the Ancient Monument - Blocking of view from a number of vantage points in the AONB, Heritage Coast, including from estuary and East Portlemouth - Obstruction of open views from the existing mobile home park and public footpath - Choice of many materials not in keeping - Design does not complement existing built form - Proposed building elements are discordant and alien - Design out of keeping with locality - Loss of existing visual break between the new buildings and the Life Boat House/South Sands Hotel - Loss of rural character of South Sands - Overbearing impact on small beach - Loss of sunlight to beach in later parts of the day - Loss of public parking provision and storage for boat trailers. - Site is isolated from public services and transport - Change of existing use from public parking to private not acceptable unless new public parking provided elsewhere. - Inadequate level and type of new parking proposed - Questions TRICS data used in Transport Assessment - Oil tanks, calor gas storage positions not acceptable - Light Pollution - Noise during construction - Noise Pollution from hotel use - Noise from refuse collection and recycling - Odours/fumes - Increased use of lane down to the beach should not be permitted - Questions reality & degree of positive local economic impact - Effect of excessive increase in hotel bedrooms on viability of existing hotel - · Loss of existing local business related to beach because of removal of parking - Questions whether or not employment will be for local people - Negative impact on tourism and related employment by virtue of the area becoming overbuilt, spoilt and generally less attractive - Impact on drainage/sewage disposal - Stability of public footpath adjacent hotel & parking excavations - Impact on footpath during construction should be minimised - Individual neighbour notification not carried out - The applicant is orchestrating a campaign of third party support - New residential development will enhance community spirit - Hotel on site is vital for economic wellbeing of the area - Continued degradation of the site is harmful